 A few steps will help you get a flat tart shell with a crisp texture.

-- Pricking the crust: once the pie pan is lined and the excess dough is removed, we need to prick the bottom of the pan with a fork (dock a pie crust, as it's called).
+- Pricking the crust: once the tart pan is lined and the excess dough is removed, we need to prick the bottom of the pan with a fork (dock a pie crust, as it's called).

 Why do we do this?
 The dough will try to grow and puff up too much in the oven, reducing the space left for the filling.

 Piercing the bottom helps it stay put and not grow as much because the air trapped inside can escape through the holes. - Blind baking: this step is pre-baking the dough with weight on top (pie weights, rice, beans, flour; there are many options with what you have at home).
-It is called blind because the raw pie dough is completely covered with paper (aluminum foil or parchment paper).
+It is called blind because the raw dough is completely covered with paper (aluminum foil or parchment paper).

 Why do we do this?
 To prevent a soggy crust and help it retain its shape as it bakes.
 Instructions in this link: steps for bling baking pie dough.